jonclayden/reportr/README.md

 ## Message filtering

 Sometimes it may be desirable to discard particular messages that would otherwise be reported at the current output level.
-There are two global options that allow this, `reportrMessageFilterIn` and `reportrMessageFilterOut`, each of which take a Perl-style regular expression.
+There are two global options that allow this, `reportrMessageFilterIn` and `reportrMessageFilterOut`, each of which takes a Perl-style regular expression.
 The "in" filter is applied first, keeping only messages that match its regex, and then the "out" filter, which keeps only messages that do not match its regex.

 ```r
 f <- function() {